 When you have corrupted files, it’s difficult to back up them.
 When you shut down your laptop, suddenly it may cause your data to be damaged.
 Be careful on the kind of applications you use as faulty may lead to data loss.

-Making human errors while baking up your data
+2. Making human errors while backing up your data.

 Human error may be caused by either editing the registry or changing file location and files attribute.
 Ensure have the right file location before backing up your data.

 We asked a data recovery company in Orlando Florida about backup error that can happen.
 While backing up data, it’s progress is indicated in terms of percentages.
 If the process ends without reaching 100%, then it means the data isn’t adequately back up.

 Poor network connection while backing up your data may cause an incomplete transfer of your data.
 A weak network is a sign of failure in data backing up hence the reason you should have you have a secure and robust network connection before backing up your data.